-A new measurement of inclusive-jet cross sections in the Breit frame in neutral current deep inelastic scattering using the ZEUS detector at the HERA collider is presented.
-The data were taken in the years 2004 to 2007 at a centre-of-mass energy of 318 GeV and correspond to an integrated luminosity of 347 pb-1.
-Massless jets, reconstructed using the k_t -algorithm in the Breit reference frame, have been measured as a function of the squared momentum transfer, Q^2 , and the transverse momentum of the jets in the Breit frame, $p{\perp,\mathrm{Breit}}$.
+Abstract A new measurement of inclusive-jet cross sections in the Breit frame in neutral current deep inelastic scattering using the ZEUS detector at the HERA collider is presented.
+The data were taken in the years 2004-2007 at a centre-of-mass energy of 318 GeV and correspond to an integrated luminosity of 347 pb-1.
+The jets were reconstructed using the k_t -algorithm in the Breit reference frame.
+They have been measured as a function of the squared momentum transfer, Q^2 , and the transverse momentum of the jets in the Breit frame, $p{\perp,\text{Breit}}$.
 The measured jet cross sections are compared to previous measurements and to perturbative QCD predictions.
-The measurement has been used in a next-to-next-to-leading-order QCD analysis to perform a simultaneous determination of parton distribution functions of the proton and the strong coupling, resulting in a value of $\alpha_s(M_Z^2) = 0.1142 \pm 0.0017$ (experimental/fit) $^{+0.0006}{-0.0007}$ (model/parameterisation) $^{+0.0006}{-0.0004}$ (scale), whose accuracy is improved compared to similar measurements.
+The measurement has been used a e-mail: florian@lorkow.ski in a next-to-next-to-leading-order QCD analysis to perform a simultaneous determination of parton distribution functions of the proton and the strong coupling, resulting in a value of $\alpha_s(M_Z^2)=0.1142\pm0.0017$ (experimental/fit) $^{+0.0006}{-0.0007}$ (model/parameterisation) $^{+0.0006}{-0.0004}$ (scale), whose accuracy is improved compared to similar measurements.
 In addition, the running of the strong coupling is demonstrated using data obtained at different scales.